Cravex1862/PullGit/README.md

 You'll see instructions:

 ```
-ðŸ“– Getting your Personal Access Token:
+📖 Getting your Personal Access Token:

 1. Go to: https://github.com/settings/tokens
 2. Click "Generate new token" (classic)